The probabilistic world: Fermions

 with

 In contrast to the clock systems in sect.~\ref{sec:clock_systems} the angle $\tilde{\alpha}(t)$ does not correspond to different states $\tau$.
-It is purely a property of the probabilistic information for two states, namely $\alpha = 1$ and $\alpha = 2$ at some given position $x$.
+It is purely a property of the probabilistic information for two states, namely $\gamma = 1$ and $\gamma = 2$ at some given position $x$.
 The space-local subsystem at a given $x$ constitutes a simple example for a subsystem with periodic evolution not described by unique jump operations.
 Unique jump operations on a two-state system can have only period two (or one), while the period in our case is given by

 with integer $n_p$.
-For non-integer $N_q$ the wave function at a given discrete time position $t$ turns back to some initial value only after a period that is an integer times $N_q$, which is itself an integer.
+For non-integer $N_q$ the wave function at a given discrete time position $t$ turns back to some initial value only after a period that is an integer times $N_q$, such that the product is an integer.

 With the initial conditions of a plane wave solution we can integrate out spins at locations different from the given value $x$.
-The remaining subsystem is a two-state system for the two particle species, $\alpha = 1,2$.
+The remaining subsystem is a two-state system for the two particle species, $\gamma = 1,2$.
 As we have seen, the evolution of the two-state subsystem can be computed from the local probabilistic information of the subsystem alone.
 This example generalizes the concept of probabilistic clocks.
 It is sufficient that the local probabilistic information shows a periodic evolution.
 No states $\tau$ need to be associated to the different steps of the evolution.

 The angular step $\Delta\tilde{\alpha}$ performed in one time step $\varepsilon$ is given by

 For $\cM_2\to\infty$ and fixed $n_p$ the clock performs a continuous rotation.

 For every location $x$ we can define a ``local clock'' related to the subsystem at $x$.
 The different clocks have all the same frequency.
 They only differ in phase.
 Nevertheless, they are all correlated.
 Whenever the pointer of one local clock changes by $\Delta\tilde{\alpha}$, the pointers of all other local clocks change by the same amount $\Delta\tilde{\alpha}$.
 The one-particle plane wave function can be interpreted as a system of correlated local clocks, distributed over the whole space, and ticking all with the same frequency.
 We observe that the period of the clock depends on the boundary term or initial condition for the overall probabilistic system.
 This boundary term fixes the momentum $p$.